 - Students interested in our MSEd program should

-speak with the Office of Adult and Graduate Programs or graduate
+speak with the Office of Graduate Programs and Adult Degree

-program coordinator for education about program pre-requisites and
+Completion or a graduate program coordinator for education about

 - Students entering our MSN program must hold a

 bacholor of science in nursing to be eligible for admission.

 Tuition and Financial Aid

 Tuition is $742 per credit hour, and most of our courses are

 Yes, graduate students are eligible for federal financial aid,

 most typically in the form of federal student loans.
 Students